makibox850/raspiradiothk4711_slim/Install-required-software.md

 ### First steps
 - Start with a RASPBIAN JESSIE LITE image from the [Raspbian download page](https://www.raspberrypi.org/downloads/raspbian/)
 - use raspi-config to set hostname, timezone and local settings.
 Also enable i2c and spi interfaces.
+- configure the network
-- create a install directory cd into it
+- create a install directory and cd into it
 ```
 mkdir /install
 cd /install